TurBoss/blt/doc/parseargs.rst

     help message.

   **-max** *maxValue*
-    Specifies the maximum value accepted. *MaxValue* is the maximum value for argument.
+    Specifies the maximum value accepted. *MaxValue* is the maximum number for argument.
 The option is used only for "integer" and "double" arguments.
+An error is returned if the parsed value of *argName* is greater than *value*.
+No checking is performed to verify that **-min** and **-max** form a valid range .

   **-min** *value*
-    Specifies the minimum value accepted. *MinValue* is the minimum value for argument.
+    Specifies the minimum value accepted. *MinValue* is the minimum number for argument.
 The option is used only for "integer" and "double" arguments.
+An error is returned if the parsed value of *argName* is less than *value*.
+No checking is performed to verify that **-min** and **-max** form a valid range .

   **-nargs** *argCount*
     Specifies the number of values the argument will take.  *ArgCount*